aelliott1485/aelliott1485.github.io/autocomments.so.md

 ###[Q] Which site and CR or not
 See ["Which Site?"](https://meta.stackexchange.com/a/129632/341145) and ["Code Review or not?"](https://codereview.meta.stackexchange.com/a/5778/120114)

+###[Q] OP referred to CR
+If you do post on CR please read the [_How do I ask a good question?_](https://codereview.stackexchange.com/help/how-to-ask) - the requirements are a little different for that site.

 ###[A] Answers just to say Thanks!
 Please don't add "thanks" as answers.
 Invest some time in the site and you will gain sufficient [privileges](//$SITEURL$/privileges) to upvote answers you like, which is the $SITENAME$ way of saying thank you.